Shopify/polaris/src/components/Link/README.md

 Links are used primarily for navigation, and usually appear within or directly following a sentence.

 Buttons are used primarily for actions, such as “Add”, “Close”, “Cancel”, or “Save”.
-Plain buttons, which look similar to links, are used for less important or less commonly used actions, such as "view shipping settings".
+Plain buttons, which look similar to links, are used for less important or less commonly used actions, such as “view shipping settings”.

 The HTML for buttons and links carries specific meaning.
 Using these components intentionally and consistently results in: